robtweed/golgi/TUTORIAL.md

 As you can see, this takes three arguments:

 - the name of the *Golgi Component*
-- the target element within your HTML page to which it will be appended.
+- the target element within your HTML page DOM to which it will be appended.
 We want to append it to the *body* tag, so instead of specifying it in full, ie:

       golgi.renderComponent('demo-div', document.getElementsByTagName('body')[0], context);

-  ... and because the *body* tag is a very common one to use as a target, the *renderComponent()* method allows you to simply specify it as the *string* value *'body'*.
+  ... and because the *body* tag is a very common one to use as an initial target, the *renderComponent()* method allows you to simply specify it as the *string* value *'body'*.

 - the context object which then becomes available for use by *Golgi* and also for use in your *Golgi Components* if you need or want it.